Skip to main content

 »Adaptive overload protection

 Requests to the Vault API frequently result in the need to perform storage updates.
 These updates must be processed sequentially, causing high latency that could result in an outage during periods of extremely high traffic.
-Adaptive overload protection lets Vault gracefully manage requests by maintaining write replicas, which mitigates the risk of downtime.
+Adaptive overload protection gracefully manages requests by admitting only as much traffic as Vault can handle, which mitigates the risk of downtime.
 Adaptive overload protection will be enabled by default for Vault’s integrated storage backend when using Vault Enterprise.

 »Password rotation for static database credentials